rsksmart/rif-relay-server/Readme.md

 1. Run `npm run dist` to generate the distributable version.
 2. Commit and push the dist folder with the updated version to the repository on master.

 **IMPORTANT: when you publish a version postinstall scripts must be disabled.
-This is disabled by default, don't push any change on postinstall scripts section in the `package.json` file.**
+This is disabled by default, don't push any changes to the postinstall scripts section in the `package.json` file.**

 #### How to develop